brianmario/mysql2/README.md

 gem install mysql2
 ```

-You may have to specify --with-mysql-config=/some/random/path/bin/mysql_config
+This gem links against MySQL's `libmysqlclient` C shared library.
+You may need to install a package such as `libmysqlclient-dev`, `mysql-devel`, or other appropriate package for your system.

+If you have installed MySQL to a non-standard location, add `gem install mysql2 --with-mysql-config=/some/random/path/bin/mysql_config`

 ## Usage